 A heart attack is a serious, fatal medical condition where sections of the heart muscle begin to die as they do not receive the appropriate amounts of blood.
 It is also called a myocardial infarction.
-It is typically observed when the arteries supplying blood to the heart face a An occlusion due to plaque rupture and clot formation blockage, such as a blood clot.
+It is typically observed when the arteries supply blood to the heart.
+An occlusion due to plaque rupture and clot formation blockage, such as a blood clot.
 The longer the muscle remains without blood, the more damage is caused.
-Untreated heart attacks can lead to permanent heart damage and even result in deaths.
+Untreated heart attacks can lead to permanent heart damage and even result in death.

 Heart and Cardiac Muscles

 A heart attack usually results from a condition that causes the blockage of blood flow through the coronary arteries.
 Some of these conditions are:

 Atherosclerosis: This is a buildup of fatty deposits in the arteries, including cholesterol, resulting in the formation of "plaques."
 It causes narrowing of the arteries.